 2020 Airstream Caravel Is a Miniature Hotel Room on Wheels

-Airstream, the purveyor of luxurious tenting trailers which might be nicer than maximum Car and Driver editors’ homes, has reintroduced its Caravel line of light-weight and comparably less expensive trailers.
+Airstream, the purveyor of luxurious tenting trailers that might be nicer than maximum Car and Driver editors’ homes, has reintroduced its Caravel line of lightweight and comparably less expensive trailers.
 Unlike the agency’s fiberglass-bodied Nest trailer, the Caravel is instantly recognizable as an Airstream because it shares the long-lasting vivid aluminum construction, rounded roof, and wraparound front window of the emblem’s large fashions.
-Intended to attraction to (properly-heeled) first-time camper-trailer consumers, the compact Caravel lineup includes 16-, 19-, 20-, and 22-foot lengthy models, each with a unique floorplan with room for 4 campers.
+Intended to attract (properly-heeled) first-time camper-trailer consumers, the compact Caravel lineup includes 16-, 19-, 20-, and 22-foot lengthy models, each with a unique floorplan with room for four campers.

-A car parked at the aspect of a avenue: Airstream’s iconic outdoors design and contemporary indoors styling make the Caravel the maximum elegant compact trailer at the campground. © Drew Dorian – Car and Driver Airstream’s iconic outdoor layout and contemporary indoor styling make the Caravel the most stylish compact trailer on the campground.
+A car parked at the aspect of an avenue: Airstream’s iconic outdoor design and contemporary indoor styling make the Caravel the most elegant compact trailer at the campground. © Drew Dorian – Car and Driver Airstream’s iconic outdoor layout and contemporary indoor styling make the Caravel the most stylish compact trailer on the campground.
 Since the unmarried-axle Caravel—our instance changed into the shortest, sixteen-foot-lengthy version—can be towed by a mean mid-size SUV rather than requiring half of- or three-area-ton pickup truck, we deliberate a long weekend getaway the usage of our long-term Subaru Ascent as a towing automobile.

 2020 Airstream Caravel Is a Miniature Hotel Room on Wheels 1